sindresorhus/each-async/readme.md

 - `index`: the current index
 - `done([error])`: call this when you're done with an optional error.
 Supplying anything other than `undefined`/`null` will stop the iteration.

-Note that order is not guaranteed since each item is handled in parallel.
+Note that order is not guaranteed since each item is handled concurrently.

 #### finishedCallback(error)